arkane-systems/genie/othersrc/docs/readme.md

 The _systemd-timeout_ setting controls how long (the number of seconds) genie will wait when initializing the bottle for _systemd_ to reach its "running" - i.e. fully operational, with all units required by the default target active - state.
 This defaults to 240 seconds.

+_genie_ (1.44+) provides the _resolved-stub_ option to automatically back up the existing _/etc/resolv.conf_ and replace it with the symlink necessary to run _systemd-resolved_ in stub mode when initializing the bottle, and revert to the backup when the bottle terminates. (**NOTE:** This last is a courtesy and should NOT be interpreted as meaning idempotency is supported in any way; see _BUGS_ .)
+1.43 performed this action by default; upgraders from 1.43 who wish to retain this behavior must set _resolved-stub=true_ in the configuration file.

 _genie_ (1.39+) also installs a pair of systemd units (_wslg-xwayland.service_ and _wslg-xwayland.socket_ and an override for _user-runtime-dir@.service_) to ensure that WSLg operates correctly from inside the bottle.
-If desired, these can be disabled and enabled independently of _genie_ itself. _genie_ (1.43+) also automatically recreates the _resolv.conf_ symlink needed by _systemd-resolved_, and unmounts _/proc/sys/fs/binfmt_misc_ pre-bottle creation to prevent issues with _systemd-binfmt.service_ .
+If desired, these can be disabled and enabled independently of _genie_ itself.

 ## USAGE